CrazyJ36/android/README.md

 ***
 DISCLAIMER:
-** As the code here is constantly work-in-progress and consists of
+** As the code here is constantly changing and consists of
-** mostly examples, code-formatting may be incomplete or non-working anytime.
+** mostly example projects for my personal learning experience, ** code may be incorrect or non-working anytime.
-** Code quality will improve over time.
-I am an individual developer.
+** I am an individual just messing around with computers.
-** This code repository is intended to host my app source and examples.
+** But by browsing my repos', you may find some interesting programming ** methods that you may use as well.
 ***